shrijitabhattacharya/shrijitabhattacharya.github.io/_pages/portfolio.md

 **Representation Learning with Model Ensembling**

 Under this theme, we leverage Bayesian model ensembling to learn intrinsic dimension of images.
 We use the highest posterior density regions to select the hidden dimensionality of an object.
 To achieve parallelization across models, we implement a variational Bayes approximation.
+We were able to achieve a 10% compression on MNIST image data and an 18% compression on Fashion-MNIST.

 **Key Papers**